theodox/tadwtf/tadwtf_slides.md

 ^ so, I did what I'm sure somebody in this room does and tried to google up some pictures I could use to illustrate the idea

+^ note - 3-4 sentences per slide in the next section
 ___

 ![](http://www.edsocialmedia.com/wp-content/uploads/2014/05/macgyver.jpg)